 Partitioned tables may suffer from fragmentation over time.
-When a partition is removed from a table, hash dictionary entries for the columns are retained even if all the rows referring to those values have been removed.
+When a partition is removed from a table, the table dictionary entries are retained despite having no rows of data.
 Defragmentation removes the unused dictionary entries.
 It is not necessary to perform defragmentation on non-partitioned tables because they are processed at the table level.
 Defragmentation of large tables can be an expensive, sometimes time-consuming, operation.
-Further information on defragmentation is available here.
-Dictionary and table size can be monitored using community tools such as Vertipag Analyzer and SSAS Memory Usage Report.
+Further information on defragmentation is available here and here.
+Dictionary and table size can be monitored using community tools such as YertiPaq Analyzer and SSAS Memory Usage Report.